iltekin/iltekin.github.io/about.md

 <img src="/assets/images/author.jpg" alt="author">
 </div>
 <div class="text">
-Hi, I'm Sezer İltekin 👋🏼 <br/>I'm a freelance Full Stack Web Developer 👨🏻‍💻 from Istanbul 🇹🇷
+Hi, I'm Sezer İltekin 👋🏼
+I'm a Full Stack Web Developer 👨🏻‍💻 from Istanbul, Türkiye 🇹🇷

+I love to learn, code and produce creative content 💡 This has been my lifestyle since childhood and I will continue to learn and improve myself 🧠 throughout my life.

+I've been developing websites and web applications using PHP 🐘 since 2016.
+You can see a small part of my work on my portfolio page.
+Along with PHP, of course, I also use HTML, CSS and JavaScript in my projects.
+In 2021, I decided to switch from Web to Mobile development and nowadays I am writing my codes in Swift language to be an iOS Developer 👨🏻‍💻

+You can find me on: Github - HackerRank - LinkedIn - Twitter
 </div>
 </div>